11 Simple Steps When Filing for Divorce Online Today (Updated Guide)

 Divorce hearing

 All divorce proceedings have a hearing date set for them.
-Divorce hearings are conducted electronically.
+Court dates may be conducted over the phone.
 Parties only need to attend the hearing under particular circumstances.

-- Sole applicants must appear at the hearing if they have a child of the marriage that’s under 18 when they filed for divorce;
+Sole applicants must appear at the hearing if they have a child of the marriage who is under 18 when they filed for divorce.
+The Court will want to know that you’ve made proper arrangements.

 Court filing fee

-You must pay the court fees before the court will accept divorce paperwork.
-The total cost is $990.
-However, you may be eligible for a reduced price of $330 if you have a valid government concession card, such as a health care card or pensioner concession card.
+You must pay the court fees before the Court will accept the divorce paperwork.
+The total cost is $1,125.
+However, you may be eligible for a reduced price of $375 if you have a valid government concession card, such as a health care card or pensioner concession card.
 If you are applying jointly, both parties must be eligible.

 Applicants receiving Austudy, youth allowance, or ABSTUDY payments may also receive a reduced fee for anyone who can prove financial hardship.
 The government uses a three-part test to ascertain if the financial hardship concession applies.